onmetal/documentation/docs/index.md

 - Load Balancers
 - NAT Gateways

+### Priorities

+1. Stability & Resiliency
+2. Security
+3. Innovation
+4. Technical Debt

+Gardener on Metal focuses on providing a stable and secure infrastructure.
+This does not always work with seasoned approaches.
+Here the innovation comes in!
+We have to evaluate existing technologies and think about, does it maybe make sense to create something new to reach our stability and security goals?

 ### Gardener on Metal is not a new Open Stack
 The target of Gardener on Metal is not to virtualize or consolidate your existing on-prem infrastructure, but to be a slim deployment target for your cloud native workload.
 This allows us to use some short-cuts.